Search by Keyword

 The interesting facets to listen to are in the arrangement, which was very pre-determined and concise.
 The four measure introduction, for instance, comprises the same chords heard in the first four measures of each verse, but played quite differently.
 Apart from its being faded in (at the suggestion of engineer Norman Smith) to build momentum, Paul's bass notes propel these measures with fast triplets that stay permanently locked on the D note even though the chords are changing.
 George's vivid guitar phrases (which may very well have been double-tracked) are the primary focus here, while the drums stay subdued on the toms.
 This creates an irresistible anticipation, as well as a perfect vehicle for disc jockeys to cross-fade from the previous song.

-The drums kick in on the one-beat of the first sixteen-measure-verse along with Lennon's lead vocals, which are double-tracked throughout the whole song.
+Ringo's drums kick in on the one-beat of the first sixteen-measure-verse along with Lennon's lead vocals, which are double-tracked throughout the whole song.
 Handclaps are heard strategically on the two- and four-beat of each measure throughout the first eight measures, as are George's swing-style rhythm guitar phrases (which you hear him rehearsing in between earlier takes on "Anthology 1").
-Lennon's acoustic rhythm guitar work is actually the dominant instrument in the mix, while Ringo's drums are slightly quieter than heard in the earlier takes on the Anthology disc.
+John's acoustic rhythm guitar work is actually the dominant instrument in the mix, while Ringo's drums are slightly quieter than heard in the earlier takes on the Anthology disc.
 Paul is heard playfully walking his bass on the quarter notes of each measure.

 The third section of the verse, which would be measures nine through twelve, shows George reduced to guitar strums on the one-beat of each measure and the virtual disappearance of Ringo.
 Instead we hear John's guitar propelling the song along with the characteristic handclaps adding a beat at the end of each measure while the words "hold me, love me" are repeated twice.
 Afterwards, the last four measures of the verse go back to the instrumentation heard earlier in the verse while Paul kicks into harmony for the first time on the key phrase of the song "eight days a week."
 Wisely, they decided to abandon the awkward slip into falsetto on this phrase that they experimented with in take five.